How to Master the head Command in Linux

 head -n -3 example.txt

-Exclude Last Few Bytes
+Output Everything But the Last Few Bytes

 head [-c|--bytes] -count path/to/file